-Drunk on Ink Q & A with Shabnam Samuel and ‘A Fractured Life’
+Drunk on Ink Q & A with Shabnam Samuel and ‘A Fractured Life’ a memoir

 Shabnam Samuel is a writer, coach, social media trainer, and the founder of the Panchgani Writers’ Retreat, an international writing retreat based out of Panchgani, India.
 The retreat incorporates mindful living along with creativity and wellness following Ayurveda principles, with yoga, meditation and writing workshops.
 As a writer, Shabnam has been writing ever since she can remember.
 Her essays have been published online in Brain Child Magazine and Your Tango.
 Shabnam also hosts a local TV show called Dew Drops and Words that broadcasts to 2.4 million viewers on the MHz network in the Washington, DC area.
 You can find her on YouTube under the name ‘Dew Drops and Words’.
 Shabnam is also a business coach and she mentors with the Empowered Women International in Alexandria, Virginia, an organization that helps train low-income, immigrant, and refugee women on how to be a successful entrepreneurs.